Abu Talul: History

 Prior to the establishment of Israel, the Negev Bedouin were a semi-nomadic society going through a process of sedentariness since the Ottoman rule.

 Abu Tulul was one of several townships built for the Bedouins in order to offer them proper infrastructure and public services in sanitation, health and education, and municipal services.
 The largest townships are: Hura, Lakiya, Ar'arat an-Naqab (Ar'ara BaNegev), Shaqib al-Salam (Segev Shalom), Tel as-Sabi (Tel-Sheva), Kuseife and the city of Rahat.

 Started as an unrecognized Bedouin village, Abu Talul became an officially approved settlement with the implementation of the government Abu Basma plan.
 This was a plan to find an appropriate solution for scattered Bedouin communities living without official permits all over the Northern Negev.
 On February 19, 2006, Abu Talul was recognized officially by the state and became part of the Abu Basma Regional Council.

 When the Abu Basma Regional Council was dismantled by the Israeli Ministry of Interior order on November 5, 2012, and two new regional councils were created instead, Abu Talul became a part of the Neve Midbar Regional Council.

 Infrastructure

-In 2012, there were two school buildings, kindergartens, a medical clinic, a perinatal (baby) care center "Tipat Halav", 3 mosques, cemetery and a sports ground.
+In 2012, there were two school buildings, kindergartens, a medical clinic, a perinatal (baby) care center Tipat Halav, three mosques, a cemetery and a sports ground.
 Seven more public facilities were under construction.